ks91/pub/java/org/media_art_online/simplehttpd/README.md

 Upon starting up, the program asks for the port number, whose default value is 8480.
 The document root is where the jar file is placed.
+While at work, the server shows the log of HTTP communication.